makerdao/governance-manual/delegation/mkr-holder-guide.md

 ## Incentives

-The word ‘incentive’ has taken on a narrow meaning within the crypto-space.
-This meaning - primarily financial - has led to the exclusion of a myriad of other motivations that humans hold.
 Humans are both dynamic and varied in their motivations, and we should expect the same from delegates.
+Incentives in this context refers to more than just financial incentives.

 **Your delegate will have different incentives than you.
 These may not be solely financial.
 These may not always be permanent.**

 The table below shows a selection of relevant incentives that delegates may have.
-It is not exhaustive because people can be complicated.
+It is not exhaustive.

 |Source|Incentive Type|Stability|Governance Controllable|
 | --- | --- | --- | --- |